 The increased cooperation between prosecutors in different jurisdictions has been clear.
 This is likely to expand further as more jurisdictions introduce DPAs in some form.
-The recent Airbus DPA is a good example of this.
-It resulted in a global settlement in which the company entered into DPAs in the USA and the UK, and a CJIP in France.
+The Airbus DPA (January 2020) is a good example of this.
+It resulted in a global settlement in which the company entered into DPAs in the USA and the UK, and a Convention judiciaire d'intérêt public in France.
 The prosecutors in each jurisdiction coordinated and agreed which jurisdictions each would investigate.